 So let’s say return to the EUR/USD quote.
 Our quote is at 1.2786, and the bid-ask spread is at 0.009, as stated by the broker.
 What this means is that there’s a difference of 0.9 cent between what you pay to buy the same currency pair, and what you’d receive if you were selling it.
 There’s always a spread in even the most liquid markets, but the spread is usually widened further by the brokerage firm, so that it can make a profit from the individual traders’ deals.

 The important point to keep in mind when evaluating quotes is that one quote is valid for only a fraction of a second.
 At times of market tension, great fluctuations can occur within the scope of one minute, rendering the quote almost useless.
 Despite the great focus on prices and price patterns among many traders, it’s always advisable to keep the time of the day, of the year, and the emotional atmosphere of the market in mind while deciding on what we should do about a particular quote.
 For example, quotes during the last few weeks of the year, or in the Thanksgiving week, or at about an hour before the opening of the US market have far less value in determining future price direction and trends than those seen during an ordinary business day at regular hours.
-So, to repeat, the trader must not only know the price quote at a given moment, but also the seasonal, hourly, and emotional backgrounds that influence the quote before he decides to make a trade on the information.
+So, to repeat, the trader must not only know the price quote at a given moment, but also the seasonal, hourly, and emotional backgrounds that influence the quote before they decide to make a trade on the information.

 That skill can be gained through practice, and is perhaps easier learned through experience than reading.